BA, University of Pennsylvania; MPhil and PhD, Yale University

-Professor Kramer is the author of The Thought of Music (2016), Walt Whitman: Drum-Taps, The Complete 1856 Edition (2015), Expression and Truth: On the Music of Knowledge (2012), Hart Crane's The Bridge: An Annotated Edition (2011), Interpreting Music (2010), Why Classical Music Still Matters (2007), Critical Musicology and the Responsibility of Response: Selected Essays (2006), Opera and Modern Culture: Wagner and Strauss (2004), Musical Meaning: Toward a Critical History (2001), Franz Schubert: Sexuality, Subjectivity, Song (1998), After the Lovedeath: Sexual Violence and the Making of Culture (1997), Classical Music and Postmodern Knowledge (1995), Music as Cultural Practice: 1800-1900 (1990), and Music and Poetry: The Nineteenth Century and After (1984).
-He is the editor of the journal 19th-Century Music and of four essay collections, On Voice (2014, with Walter Bernhart), Walt Whitman and Modern Music (2000), Beyond the Soundtrack: Representing Music in Cinema (2006, with Richard Leppert and Daniel Goldmark), and Musical Meaning and Human Values (2009, with Keith Chapin).
+Professor Kramer is the author of Music and the Forms of Life (2022), The Hum of the World: A Philosophy of Listening (2019), Song Acts: Writings on Words and Music (2017), The Thought of Music (2016, winner of the ASCAP Foundation Virgil Thomson award for outstanding music criticism), Expression and Truth: On the Music of Knowledge (2012), Interpreting Music (2010), Why Classical Music Still Matters (2007), Critical Musicology and the Responsibility of Response: Selected Essays (2006), Opera and Modern Culture: Wagner and Strauss (2004), Musical Meaning: Toward a Critical History (2001), Franz Schubert: Sexuality, Subjectivity, Song (1998), After the Lovedeath: Sexual Violence and the Making of Culture (1997), Classical Music and Postmodern Knowledge (1995), Music as Cultural Practice: 1800-1900 (1990), and Music and Poetry: The Nineteenth Century and After (1984).
+He has edited, introduced, and annotated Walt Whitman: Drum-Taps, The Complete 1856 Edition (2015), Hart Crane's The Bridge: An Annotated Edition (2011), and Lola Ridge, The Ghetto and Other Poems (2023).
+He is the editor of the journal 19th-Century Music and of five essay collections, Classical Music in a Changing World (with Alberto Nones, 2021), On Voice (2014, with Walter Bernhart), Walt Whitman and Modern Music (2000), Beyond the Soundtrack: Representing Music in Cinema (2006, with Richard Leppert and Daniel Goldmark), and Musical Meaning and Human Values (2009, with Keith Chapin).
 Professor Kramer is also a prizewinning composer and the director of Fordham’s Voices Up! concert series in collaboration with Poets Out Loud.
 An interview with Professor Kramer on Walt Whitman: Drum Taps may be found here.
-His website is musicbylawrencekramer.com.
+His website is http://lkmusic.org/.